 Lualaba River - Also called Central Lualaba, Lualaba East, Lacustrine River, Webb's Lualaba, and Lake River Webb by Livingstone.
 Major river in present-day Democratic Republic of the Congo.
 Livingstone believed that the Lualaba formed part of the Nile River system, but in fact the river joins the Lomami/Lomani River to become the Congo River.
 Livingstone named the river after hunter William F. Webb (1829-1899).
 Livingstone called it a "lake river" because he believed that it united with the Lufira River to form the fictitious Lake Kamolondo.

-Luapula River - Also called New Zambesi by Livingstone.
+Luapula River - Also called New Zambezi by Livingstone.
 River that links Lakes Mweru and Bangweolo and that forms part of the border between present-day Zambia and the Democratic Republic of the Congo.
-Portuguese explorers and travelers, "armchair geographer" William D. Cooley (1795[?]-1883), and, initially, Livingstone all incorrectly believed that this river was a tributary of the Zambesi River.
+Portuguese explorers and travelers, "armchair geographer" William D. Cooley (1795[?]-1883), and, initially, Livingstone all incorrectly believed that this river was a tributary of the Zambezi River.